aksharvarma/dotemacs/README.md

 I make some changes to the basic dired in Emacs, particularly for sorting certain directories by time/extension.
 I also make dired hide details and omit hidden files by default.
 The functions to do these are defined in this file, which is loaded using use-package where keybindings and other settings are done.

 ## Magit: `ajv-magit.el`
 The only thing present in this file is a functioon used to kill off all magit buffers.
 Again, the keybinding is defined in the use-package call from inside the main init file.
+Note that Magit uses ido-completing-read+ to allow it to use ido like features.

 ## PDF: `ajv-pdf.el`
 Settings for moving the modeline to the top when I use pdf-tools for viewing PDFs inside Emacs.